ppainterpython/p3_budman/README.md

 ## Notes about p3_excel_budget Project

 While getting this project off the ground, I started learning how to build python packacges for various subcompents.
-Although a bit of a learning curve, the structure has come together as follows.
+Although a bit of a learning curve, the project structure has come together as follows.

 ```python
 p3_excel_budget/